DurdenBTC · Pillar Guide · BTC Signals

 Exit at 100%: GVTS bear OR VATS drops below threshold.

-When GVTS is right but VATS never confirms (~26% of entries): You lose on 25% of capital, not 100%.
-Your max exposure to a whipsaw is quartered.
+When GVTS is right but VATS never confirms (~26% of entries): you lose on 25% of capital, not 100%.
+Max exposure to a whipsaw is quartered.

 MetricThe 8th Rule (Spot)BTC Buy & Hold